Living with a food allergy

-- sulphur dioxide and sulphites (preservatives that are used in some foods and drinks) at levels above 10mg per kg or per litre
+- sulphur dioxide and sulphites (preservatives used in some foods and drinks) – at levels above 10mg per kg or per litre

-Some food manufacturers also choose to put allergy advice warning labels (for example, "contains nuts") on their pre-packed foods if they contain an ingredient that is known to commonly cause an allergic reaction, such as peanuts, eggs or milk.
+Some food manufacturers also choose to put allergy advice warning labels – for example, "contains nuts" – on their pre-packed foods if they contain an ingredient known to commonly cause an allergic reaction, such as peanuts, wheat, eggs or milk.

-However, these are not compulsory.
-If there is no allergy advice box or "contains" statement on a product, it could still have any of the 14 specified allergens in it.
+However, these aren't compulsory.
+If there's no allergy advice box or "contains" statement on a product, it could still have any of the 14 specified allergens in it.

 Look out for "may contain" labels, such as "may contain traces of peanut".
 Manufacturers sometimes put this label on their products to warn consumers that they may have become contaminated with another food product when being made.